Wafer fabrication

 These steps are often repeated many hundreds of times, depending on the complexity of the desired circuit and its connections.

 New processes to accomplish each of these steps with better resolution and in improved ways emerge every year, with the result of constantly changing technology in the wafer fabrication industry.
 New technologies result in denser packing of minuscule surface features such as transistors and micro-electro-mechanical systems (MEMS).
 This increased density continues the trend often cited as Moore's Law.

 A fab is a common term for where these processes are accomplished.
 Often the fab is owned by the company that sells the chips, such as Intel, Texas Instruments, or Freescale.
 A foundry is a fab at which semiconductor chips or wafers are fabricated to order for third party companies that sell the chip, such as fabs owned by Taiwan Semiconductor Manufacturing Company (TSMC), United Microelectronics Corporation (UMC), GlobalFoundries and Semiconductor Manufacturing International Corporation (SMIC).

 In 2013 the cost of building the next generation wafer fab was over $10 billion.

+After wafer fabrication and dicing, the "bare" semiconductor die leave the fab.
+Usually the die are packaged (see integrated circuit packaging) and then later those packages are assembled on a PCB; occasionally the die are used in chip on board where the bare die are placed directly on a PCB.